pr0fix/financial-dashboard/README.md

 - [x] Edit customer details
 - [x] Delete customer
+- [x] Implement alert dialog component
+- [x] Add alert dialog to deletion of customer
-- [ ] Implement an alert to confirm deletion/editing of customer
+- [ ] Add alert dialog to editing of customer
 - [ ] Real data charts instead of current representational ones
 - [ ] Feature to see when the data was last updated
 - [ ] Write tests